MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-faq.md

 - `AttackSimulation.ReadWrite.All`: Run simulations using the specified payloads, notifications, and login pages.

 For more information, see [List simulations](/graph/api/attacksimulationroot-list-simulations) and [Reports API overview for attack simulation training as part of Microsoft Defender for Office 365](/graph/api/resources/report-m365defender-reports-overview).

+### Q: Can I delete custom payloads?

+A: Yes.
+First you archive the payload, then you delete the archived payload.
+For instructions, see [Archive payloads](attack-simulation-training-payloads.md#archive-payloads).

+### Q: Can I modify the built-in payloads?

+A: Not directly.
+You can copy the payload and then modify the copy.
+For instructions, see [Copy payloads](attack-simulation-training-payloads.md#copy-payloads).